gabrielegilardi/FeedForwardNN/README.md

 Original dataset: <https://archive.ics.uci.edu/ml/datasets/Wireless+Indoor+Localization>.

-The dataset has 7 features, 4 classes, 2000 samples, 179 variables, and a layout of [7, 10, 5, 4, 4].
+The dataset has 7 features, 4 classes, and 2000 samples.

+The neural network has a layout of [7, 10, 5, 4, 4] and 179 variables.

 Accuracies predicted/actual values: 100.0% (training), 98.0% (test).

 Exit on `epochs` with `tolX` = 3.9e-5 and `tolF` = 1.0e-8.

-### Multi-class logistic regression examples: pulsar
+### Multi-class classification problem example: pulsar

 ```python
 data_file = 'pulsar_dataset.csv'